 What is a background?

 In the Layers palette, we often have a Background layer, which always ends up displaying its content behind everything else.
 Nothing can go behind it, as it is in the background.
 But once the layer is promoted to a regular Raster layer, what is the background?
 How would PaintShop Pro know what is the background in your image?
 In fact, it does not.
-This tool was named that way so it can allow YOU to remove the background, but you could really remove anything, whether it is the sky in the background, or maybe the white wall behind the subject as they are both behind, but, believe it or not, you could remove the white fence in front of your subject with the same tool.
+This tool was named that way so it can allow YOU to remove the background.
+However, you could really remove anything, whether it is the sky in the background, or maybe the white wall behind the subject as they are both behind.
+Believe it or not, you could remove the white fence in front of your subject with the same tool.
 It just might not make much sense!

 In fact, PaintShop Pro does not care what you are removing or whether it is REALLY in the background or not; it will remove sections based on a color selection.